coffee2code/inject-query-posts/README.md

 # Inject Query Posts

-A plugin for WordPress that facilitates injecting an array of posts into a WP query object as if queried; particularly useful to allow use of standard template tags.
+A plugin for WordPress that facilitates injecting an array of posts into a WP query object as if queried.
+Particularly useful to allow use of standard template tags.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/inject-query-posts/